lourdes-gomez/Machine-learning-projects/README.md

 # DATA SCIENCE PORTFOLIO
-A repository with my machine learning projects
+A repository with my machine learning projects <br>
 The projects are written in Python (Jupyter Notebook)

 ## Projects <br>